streamlit/streamlit/docs/getting_started.md

 ## Record a screencast

 After you've built a Streamlit app, you may want to discuss some of it with co-workers over email or Slack, or share it with the world on Twitter.
 A great way to do that is with Streamlit's built-in screencast recorder.
-With screencast, you can stop record, save, and share with a few clicks.
+With it, you can record, narrate, stop, save, and share with a few clicks.

 To start a screencast, locate the menu in the upper right corner of your app (**☰**), select **Record a screencast**, and follow the prompts.
 Before the recording starts, you'll see a countdown — this means it's showtime.